KAY53N/PyHutool/docs/install.rst

     ``python3 -m pip install pyhutool``

-If you are running El Capitan and have problems installing pyobjc try:
+If you are running El Capitan and have problems installing pyhutool try:

-    ``MACOSX_DEPLOYMENT_TARGET=10.11 pip install pyobjc``
+    ``MACOSX_DEPLOYMENT_TARGET=10.11 pip install pyhutool``

 Linux
 =====